RenaShahMSFT/AzureFilesVPN/README.md

 While connecting from on-prem, sometimes ISPs block port 445.Azure VPN Gateway connects your on-premises networks to Azure through Point-to-Site VPNs in a similar way that you set up and connect to a remote branch office.
 The connectivity is secure and uses the industry-standard protocols SSTP.

 With this tutorial, one will be able to work around port 445 block by sending SMB traffic from a Windows machine over a secure tunnel instead of on internet.

+This is a custom deployment for Azure Files of Point to Site VPN solution.
+In order for Point to Site VPN to work well Azure Files, Storage service endpoint should be added to virtual network and Tunnel Type should only be SSTP.
+The template below takes care of these configuration settings.

 ## Prerequisite
  * You have a valid Subscription with admin permissions